Procurement at DWP

 - indirectly, by winning contracts with prime contractors or further down supply chains

-We actively consider SMEs when awarding contracts and try and reach out to the small firms sector to alert them to upcoming commercial opportunities.
+We actively consider SMEs during pre-procurement activities and try and reach out to the small firms sector to alert them to upcoming commercial opportunities.
 This section details the steps that DWP, the largest civil government department, is taking to actively engage and advise small firms of the best sources of information.

-We have produced an SME Action Plan setting out actions we are taking towards helping meet the government target.
+We continue to maintain the SME Action Plan which sets out the actions we are taking towards helping meet the government target.

 Contracts opportunities for smaller organisations